-At each reporting date, management conducts an assessment of property, plant, equipment, to determine whether there are any indications that they may be impaired.
+At each reporting date, management conducts an assessment of property, plant, equipment (including right-of-use assets), to determine whether there are any indications that they may be impaired.
 In the absence of such indications, no further action is taken.
 If such indications do exist, an analysis of each asset is undertaken to determine its net recoverable amount and, if this is below its carrying amount, a provision is made.